ManishaKadali/avm-genai-hackathon-usecases/USE-CASE-6-README.md

 A future evolution would be directly integratign with the Ariba system via API's instead of uploading a CSV

+Hint #1 : Additional fields could add to the richness of the response or confuse the LLM

+Task #1 : Upload the CSV file and attach to the request <br />
+Task #2 : Get status, More points for rich instructions and rich responses

 **Resources:**
 Documentation for the LLM API.
 Sample CSV files for testing your application.